Aiven-Open/klaw-docs/docs/Concepts/promotion.md

 ## Topic promotion

 Once a topic is created in the base environment, you can promote it to the next higher-level environment.
 This will create a promotion request that your teammates can review, approve, or decline.
-The **Topic Overview** view will show all the environments the topic is configured on, including the environment to which you can promote the topic.
+The **Topic overview** view will show all the environments the topic is configured on, including the environment to which you can promote the topic.

 ### Promote a topic